 Evaluations undertaken by the Volkswagen Foundation:

-By the end of 2016, the Foundation had completed evaluations of ten funding initiatives as well as two funding areas and two management areas.
+By mid-2017, the Foundation had completed evaluations of ten funding initiatives as well as five funding and management areas.
 The first overall evaluation of the whole institution was carried out in 2011/2012; the second overall evaluation will take place in 2019/2020.
-The evaluation “Science communication – funding measures, communication and events” has been running since September 2016.
-A further evaluation of funding policy is currently in preparation.
-Evaluation activities on asset management and the area of finance & administration are currently in the stage of planning.

 Reinhardt, A., Saß, U., Heidler, R. (2016): Evaluation with sound judgment: Conference on "Evaluation of research funding: Review, insight, outlook”, in: fteval-Journal for Research and Technology Policy Evaluation, Issue 42, November 2016, S. 44-47.